LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 ------------------------------------------------------------------------ **EXERCISE 10** -----------------------------------------------------------------------

 Consult the AppMgr to get the registered xApps.
 Remember you can use `kubectl -n ricplt get pods -o wide` to get the AppMgr's IP.
 The `json_pp` command is for making the received JSON readable.
+There should be no registered xApp, since `xapp1deploytest` is incomplete and lacks an HTTP port, which is necessary to send the registration request to AppMgr.

 ```bash
 curl -X GET http://<APPMGR_IP>:8080/ric/v1/xapps | json_pp